Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Multidimensional pain assessment tools such as the McGill Pain Questionnaire, the Brief Pain Inventory,[

-Pain assessment tools have been developed for special populations such as children and those with cognitive impairment (refer to the Special Considerations section of this summary for more information).
+Pain assessment tools have been developed for special populations such as children and those with cognitive impairment.
+For more information, see the Special Considerations section.

 Pain intensity may be assessed for different time frames, such as "now," "last 24 hours," or "last week."
 In addition to the average pain intensity, the worst or lowest intensity may be assessed.
 Evaluation of pain intensity at each visit would allow clinicians to monitor for changes and treatment response.
 Pain intensity scales can also be used to develop a personalized pain goal (PPG).[